Upper Antelope Canyon Photo Tour

 Photos and text by Lynn Bremner

 The phone rang as I was packing for my vacation.
 It was my dad calling to tell me that a major flash flood had ripped through Page, AZ and Antelope Canyon that afternoon.
-It was Friday, Aug.
-2nd, 2013 and the next morning I was leaving for Page, AZ and Lake Powell.
+The next morning I was leaving for Page, AZ and Lake Powell.

 “Be sure to check the weather before you head into Antelope Canyon,” he warned.
 As I continued to fill my suitcase, I wondered if the weather would clear up by the time I arrived in Page.
-On Monday, Aug.
-5th, I was scheduled for a photo tour of Upper Antelope Canyon.
+I was scheduled for a photo tour of Upper Antelope Canyon.
 It was one of several tours I had booked in advance due to limited space and availability.

 Located on Navajo land, Antelope Canyon is one of the most beautiful slot canyons in the American Southwest.
 Photographers from all over the world visit this canyon to capture images of the elusive light beams and mesmerizing colors and lines that shape its twisting sandstone walls.
 The canyon is divided into two sections, the Lower Antelope, and the Upper Antelope, called Tsé bighánílíní, “the place where water runs through rocks” by the Navajo.
 It is the most photographed and most visited slot canyon in the American Southwest according to Wikipedia.